speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 When you make a ship attack roll against a ship, you can expend one gambit die to add it to the roll.
 On a hit, the ship has disadvantage on the next ability check or attack roll it makes before the end of your next turn.

 #### Distracting Shot
 When you hit a ship with a ship attack, you can expend one gambit die to give your allies an opening.
-You add the gambit die to the attack’s damage roll, and the next attack roll against the target by someone other than you has advantage if the attack is made before the start of your next turn.
+You add the gambit die to the attackï¿½s damage roll, and the next attack roll against the target by someone other than you has advantage if the attack is made before the start of your next turn.

 #### Explosive Shot
 When you reduce a ship to 0 hit points, you can expend one gambit die and use a bonus action on your turn to make one additional ship attack against a different ship within range.
-If that attack hits, add the gambit die to the attack’s damage roll.
+If that attack hits, add the gambit die to the attackï¿½s damage roll.

 #### Expose Weakness
 When you hit a ship with a ship attack, you can expend a gambit die and deal additional damage equal to the number rolled.
 This damage cannot be reduced in any way.

 #### Feinting Shot
 You can expend one gambit die and use a bonus action on your turn to feint, choosing one ship within your weapon's normal range as your target.
 You have advantage on your next attack roll against that ship.
-If that attack hits, add the gambit die to the attack’s damage roll.
+If that attack hits, add the gambit die to the attackï¿½s damage roll.

 #### Penetrating Shot
 When you hit a ship with a ship attack, you can expend one gambit die to attempt to damage another ship with the same attack.
 Choose a second ship within 150 feet of and directly behind your initial target.
 If the original attack roll would hit the second ship, it takes damage equal to the number you roll on your gambit die.
 The damage is of the same type dealt by the original attack.

 #### Precision Shot
 When you make a ship attack roll against a ship, you can expend one gambit die to add it to the roll.
-If that attack hits, add the gambit die to the attack’s damage roll.
+If that attack hits, add the gambit die to the attackï¿½s damage roll.
 You can use this gambit before or after making the attack roll, but before any effects of the attack are applied.

 \columnbreak